MiguelVeganzones/ParticleSimulation/README.md

 ### Key Optimizations

-1. Eliminating `std::pow` in the critical path:
+1. Eliminating `std::pow` from the critical path:
    - Valgrind revealed that `std::pow` accounted for approximately 40% of the execution time.
 This makes sense because `std::pow` is a fairly expensive operation to compute and it is present in our hot path.
    - `std::pow` was used in the force calculation:
      $$